Loxstomper/2811ICT-Assignment/README.md

 ## Git Repo and version control approach

+Assignment 1 is on the master branch, assignment 2 is on the branch "ASS-2", in order to maintain seperation between assignments without having to create a new Repo.
-The node project is in the root of the repo, index.js being the entry point, the data directory stores a JSON representation of the internal data structures and the angular project is in the directory front-end.
+The node project is in the root of the repo (including modules), index.js being the entry point, the image directory stores all images on the site and the angular project is in the directory front-end.
 The angular project can then be built and node can statically serve it

 The approach I took to version contorl was to to commit and push my changes frequently, after writing a block of code and testing I would then commit with a meaningful message to myself and then push to GitHub.
 This ensured that if an issue did happen I would have multiple "recent" points to go back to.
 I also commit for simple reminders for myself.

 ### Datastructures

-The main datastructures used in the program are for storing user data, super admins, groups and channels.
-This was achieved by using arrays of javascript objects which were than able to be saved to file everytime a modification was made and loaded into memory when the server would start.
-Below are the arrays with a sample javascript object (record).
+Below are the Documents that were stored in the mongodb collections

-var users = [
+users = {username: "name",
-  {user_id: 0, username: "super", email:"", group_ids:[0]},
-]

-var super_admins = [
-  {super_id: 0, user_id: 0}
-]
+         image: "path",
+         email: "a@email.com",
+         password: "password",
+         superadmin: 1/0,
+         groups: ["g1", "g2"],
+         group_admin: 1/0,
+         channels: ["c1", "c2"]
+        }

-var groups = [
+groups = {name: "name",
-  {group_id: 0, name:"first group", channel_ids:[1], admin_ids:[0, 1], user_ids:[0, 1]},
-]
+          users: ["u1", "u2", ...],
+          channels: ["c1", "c2", ...],
+        }

-var channels = [
+channels = {name: "name",
-  {channel_id: 0, name:"first channel", group_id:0, user_ids:[1]},
-]
+            group: "name",
+            users: ["u1", "u2"]
+            }

 A few of these datastructures are doubly linked, for example a user knows what groups it is in and the groups know which users are in it.
 This was used in order to make the adding of users and deleting of users much easier, think of a cascade delete in SQL for example.
-It also allows 'reverse lookups'.
-I also decided on making each component uniquely identifiable by using a unique id (auto increment), that way multiple groups could have the same name as well as channels.
-The usernames are unique however but I would prefer to solely base identification of a user from their ID and not their username.
+Unique usernames, Unique channel and groups names.
+The user object contains if they are a superadmin or group_admin purely for client side rendering and some basic 'authentication'

 ### Client vs Server responsibilities